-Kathmandu, Nov 9 (PTI) Days after back-to-back earthquakes rattled the remote mountain areas of western Nepal, a third shipment of 12 tonnes of relief material from India reached the country on Thursday.
+Kathmandu, Nov 9 (PTI) Days after back-to-back earthquakes rattled the remote mountain areas of western Nepal killing over 150 persons, a third tranche of over 12 tonnes of India's earthquake relief support reached the country on a special Indian Air Force plane on Thursday.

 On November 3, a 6.4-magnitude earthquake jolted western Nepal’s Jajarkot and Rukum districts killing 153 people and injuring over 260 others.
 On November 7, three tremors of over magnitude 4 hit Jajarkot injuring at least 16 people.
 The quakes damaged around 8,000 buildings, both public and private.